royasutton/omdl/README.md

 documentation.

 The setup script is the recommended install method.
-However, on-line documentation and snapshots for manual installation are available in the [omdl-snapshot] repository.
+However, on-line snapshots for manual installation are available at [omdl-snapshot].
+There you can review the latest release documentation prior to installing locally.

 Installing
 ----------

-To install the latest release of [omdl], use the following steps:
+To install the latest tagged release of [omdl], use the following
+steps:

 ```bash
 mkdir tmp && cd tmp